Learn about the various forms of email authentication and how they work.

 The Sender Policy Framework (SPF) is an email authentication technique that mailbox providers use to prevent anyone other than you from sending messages on behalf of your domain name.

 With SPF, you specify the IP addresses of the authorised mail servers allowed to send mail on behalf of your sending domain.
-However, if your sending domain is within dotdigital, only the IP address of our mail servers are specified.
-You cannot add additional IP addresses because all email sent with Engagement Cloud uses our specific mail servers.
+However, if your sending domain is within Dotdigital, only the IP address of our mail servers are specified.
+You cannot add additional IP addresses because all emails sent with your account uses our specific mail servers.

 DomainKeys Identified Mail (DKIM)

 DomainKeys Identified Mail is an email security standard to ensure messages are not changed or tampered with while in transit between the sender and recipient.

 DKIM uses public-key cryptography to sign the header and body of an email with a private key at the time of sending.
 Then when a mail server receives your email, it uses the public key – published to the domain's DNS – to verify that the source of the email is correct and that the body of the message hasn't changed during transit.